 6. Waiting Rooms

 A hospital’s waiting room is of the most stressful places for patients and family alike.
-With a near continuous flow of people coming in and out, its difficult to keep every surface clean.
+With a near continuous flow of people coming in and out, it‘s difficult to keep every surface clean.
 Potentially contagious patients and visitors share this space for extended periods of time, making it one of the more dangerous places in the healthcare setting.

 Waiting rooms with fabric upholstery furniture are difficult to disinfect and can become a source of contamination.
 Clip boards, pens, reading materials and children’s toys are other frequently touched items that don’t get cleaned often.